 Section 1 – Register

 The Reports Administrator must maintain a register of all orders made by the Reports Investigation Committee, the Disciplinary Tribunal for a Bishop, and the Provincial Tribunal, including consent orders.
-The Reports Administrator must also use his or her best efforts to record in the register every sentence pronounced by any bishop, court, tribunal, or other provincial or diocesan disciplinary body, as well as any shortening or termination of a sentence under Canon IV.8.3.
-The Reports Administrator must ensure that the register is open to inspection by members of the public.
+The Reports Administrator must also use his or her best efforts to record in the register every sentence pronounced by any bishop, court, tribunal, or other provincial or diocesan disciplinary body.The Reports Administrator must ensure that the register is open to inspection by members of the public.

 If any person believes that an error has been made in any entry in the register, he or she may apply to the Reports Administrator to have the error rectified.
 Upon determining that an error has been made, the Reports Administrator must duly rectify the register.